Can You Trust Zillow’s Home Price Zestimate?

 Zillow and Redfin claim to offer accurate home value estimates, but a Redfin estimate tends to be more precise.

-• The median error rate for a Zillow Zestimate is 7.5 percent higher than the property’s actual value at the time of sale.
+- The median error rate for a Zillow Zestimate is 7.5 percent higher than the property’s actual value at the time of sale.

-• Redfin’s residential home value estimator is only off by 1.5 percent from the actual sales price.
+- Redfin’s residential home value estimator is only off by 1.5 percent from the actual sales price.

 Why Do Zestimates Change?

-Zestimates are never stationary, and the truth is that there are many reasons why they would end up being different from one day to the other.
+Zestimates are never stationary, and the truth is that there are many reasons why they would end up being different from one day to the next.
 Here are some of the most common reasons why a Zestimate may change…

 1. New Data From Various Sources

-New data can get added at any time, and when it does, it will improve the accuracy of your home’s Zestimate.
+New data can be added at any time, and when it does, it will improve the accuracy of your home’s Zestimate.
 If the system receives information about tax records, sudden home sales nearby, or an apartment rent increase, the algorithm will change its answers accordingly.

 2. User-Submitted Data